 HES Sessions at ASSA

-The 2025 ASSA Annual Meeting will be held on January 3–5, 2025 (Friday, Saturday, Sunday) in San Francisco, California.
-The headquarters hotel is Hilton San Francisco Union Square.
-Please use this link to view the Preliminary Program
+The 2026 Annual Meeting will be held on January 3–5, 2026 (Saturday, Sunday, Monday) in Philadelphia, Pennsylvania.
+The headquarters hotel is Marriott Philadelphia Downtown.
+Please use this link to vie the ASSA 2026 Preliminary Program

 Hosted By: History of Economics Society